InfiniteSeas/infinite-seas-next/README.md

 ### Decentralized wallet connection

-You may find a component named **ConnectWalletBtn** in the **components/wallet/** directory.
+You may find a component named **ConnectWalletForm** in the **components/form/** directory.
 It is also a client-side component capable of accessing the browser-injected provider, checking connection status, and invoking methods for connecting and disconnecting.

 ### Styling with Tailwindcss